 Following Organic Farming Methods had been a Tradition in Meghalaya

-"Since time immemorial, farming in Meghalaya is Organic by tradition and has been practiced by our farmers and the farming community for ages"Canning Shabong in a blog
+"Since time immemorial, farming in Meghalaya is Organic by tradition and has been practiced by our farmers and the farming community for ages" - Canning Shabong

 If so, when did the use of chemical fertilizers start?
 We do know that Govt. of Meghalaya used to even subsidize chemical fertilizers, as did many other States in India.
 But, the subsidy was stopped in Meghalaya in 2014, to encourage the farmers to go organic.